OSC/ood-documentation/source/customizations.rst

 As an administrator you may want to have some downtime of the Open OnDemand service for various reasons, while still telling your customers that the downtime is expected.

 You can do this by setting Open OnDemand in 'Maintenance Mode'.
-Apache will serve ``/var/www/ood/public/maintenance/index.html`` which you can change or brand to be your own.
+While Maintenance mode is active, Apache will not serve requests for paths outside the ``/public/maintenance/*`` wildcard.
+Instead, it will serve the ``/var/www/ood/public/maintenance/index.html`` file, which you can change or brand to be your own.
 Changes to this file will persist through upgrades.
+Any assets (e.g., images, stylesheets, or javascript) needed by the HTML file should be placed in the ``/var/www/ood/public/maintenance/`` directory.
+You can also put symbolic links into the ``/var/www/ood/public/maintenance/`` directory, if you want to reuse assets located elsewhere in your file system.

-Apache returns this html file and a 503 response code to all users who's IP does not match one of the configured whitelist regular expressions.
+While in maintenance mode, Apache returns the HTML file and a 503 response code to all users whose IP does not match one of the configured whitelist regular expressions.
 The whitelist is to allow staff, localhost or a subset of your users access while restricting others.

 In this example we allow access to anyone from ``192.168.1..*`` which is the 192.168.1.0/24 CIDR and the single IP '10.0.0.1'.